SASlabgroup/microSWIFT/doc/Design.md

 ## Design Diagram

 Process flow is controlled by `microSWIFT.py` module.
 At boot-up, `microSWIFT.py` is executed by `microSWIFT.service`.
 It then instantiates the `logger`, `Config`, `GPS`, and `IMU` objects and enters the record-process-send loop which runs indefinitely.
+Each loop is defined as one duty cycle.
 This is sequencing is summarized in the following flow chart:

 ```mermaid
 flowchart LR